 Rawad joined Watsi on April 13th, 2016.
-Six years ago, Rawad joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Rawad's most recent donation traveled 4,200 miles to support Thu Zar, a 21-year-old woman from Thailand, to fund surgery to remove a large tumor.
+Seven years ago, Rawad joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Rawad's most recent donation traveled 1,500 miles to support Sebone, a 12 year old shepherd from Ethiopia, to fund hernia repair surgery so he can return to school.

 Thu Zar is a 21-year-old woman who lives with her parents, three sisters, and three nieces in Mae Sot near the Thailand-Burma border.
 Her family moved from Shan State in Burma to Thailand in 2008 in search of better opportunities.
 She used to work at a logistics company until two weeks ago when she quit due to her condition.
 Her parents run a small shop from their home, and her oldest sister is a cleaner at a restaurant.
 One of her other sister’s is unemployed and her third sister as well as her three nieces all go to school.
 In 2015, Thu Zar felt a small mobile mass in her chest.
 She did not feel any pain at the time and forgot about the mass.
 In 2019, she attended a workshop about reproductive health at her school, run by Mae Tao Clinic (MTC).
 During the workshop she remembered the mass and later when she was alone, she checked to see if it was still there.
 She felt the mass and thought that it had increased in size, but she did not experience any pain.
 The next day, she told the workshop trainer about the mass.
 The trainer told her to go to MTC for treatment.
 However, Thu Zar decided she did not want to take time off from school to go to the clinic, since she thought the mass was not causing her any pain or discomfort.
 Now, Thu Zar's condition has worsened and causes her great pain.
 She can only sleep on her back, because if she sleeps in any other position she experiences immense pain.
 Thu Zar sought treatment through our medical partner, Burma Children Medical Fund.
 She is now scheduled to undergo mass removal surgery on June 9th to heal her condition.
 She is raising $1,500 to cover the total cost of her procedure and care.
 Thu Zar is very worried about her health and told us, "I feel very sad and depressed with this condition."